 - 45 credits

-- One year to a master's degree and initial licensure
+- Six terms to a master's degree and initial licensure

 - Hybrid format combines face-to-face and online learning